 SRSD Lesson Guide Provides the completed SRSD Lesson Guide in table format.
 Details how each step of the SRSD model was followed to implement the project, from preassessment (3 probes prior to instruction) through instruction and post assessment (administered at the conclusion of the study).
 The left column lists the SRSD step and the corresponding right column notes the actions taken by the EDSE 628 candidate to carry out with the K-12 student subject that SRSD step.
 The detail in the right column resembles a modified lesson plan with the discrete instructional actions in a numbered list.
 There are at least 5 (and approximately up to 10) dated entries in the lesson guide for SRSD during which the student subject applies the steps of the strategy while receiving appropriate levels of teacher support (guided practice through independent use).
 If possible, post instruction data is collected.
 10 Results Describes the findings.
 Includes an appropriate curriculum-based measurement (CBM) graph of data (or alternative, as per consultation with the professor) and any accompanying charts, tables, and figures.
 Evaluates the effectiveness, including: The efficacy/effects of strategy use on student mastery of the content How these results compared to expectations based on the research Consideration of influencing factors (e.g., student prior knowledge; level of instructional materials; suitability of the number of sessions implemented over the time frame for the course project; the continuity of instruction, such as interruptions due to student absences).
 3 Recommenda- tions Make recommendations for next steps for instruction for the student (e.g., additional uses of the strategy; next instructional steps; changes to accommodations for this student when using the strategy; possible additional strategies to support mastery in the area of instructional focus).
 1 Reflec- tion Reflects on the professional knowledge, expertise, and insight gained from the strategy instruction assignment experience.
-References & Appendices Attaches: • A reference list in APA format • Relevant appendices, including samples/evidence of student work that show application of the strategy and a copy of any instructional tools/aids used/created for implementation.
-The paper: is written with clarity, precision, and engagement; uses sequence and flow that are logical and aid understanding; reflects graduate school level conception and execution; uses current APA format throughout the paper and in the reference list.
+2 Ref. & Append.
+Attaches a reference list in APA format and relevant appendices (e.g., a copy of an instructional tool/aid used/created for implementation; samples/evidence of student work that show application of the strategy).
+1 The paper: is written with clarity, precision, and engagement; uses sequence and flow that are logical and aid understanding; reflects graduate school level conception and execution; uses current APA format throughout the paper and in the reference list.
 If these qualities consistently are not in evidence, points (up to 10) are deducted based on the degree of non-compliance.
 Y/N